project8/monarch/Documentation/EggStandard.v3.2.0.rst

 These attributes constitute the header for the file, and describe its contents.
 They consist of information that apply to the all streams and channels.

+String attributes have a maximum length of 65536 characters (64 kB).

 - egg_version (string) -- Egg file version
 - filename (string) -- Filename
 - run_duration (uint32) -- Length of the run in ms